Freddy Cole Sings Mr. B

 Freddy Cole Sings Mr. B is a 2010 tribute album by American jazz musician, Freddy Cole, released in 2010 on HighNote Records.

 The album is a tribute to bebop pioneer Billy Eckstine.
 In 2011 it was recognized with a Grammy nomination for 'Best Jazz Vocal Album' at the 53rd Annual Grammy Awards.

 The album received attention both for the subject of its tribute and for the performances.

+Reception

+John McDonough assigned the album 4 stars in his DownBeat review.
+He wrote, "Cole’s chamber style is intimate and chatty on the ballads, amiable and swinging as a soft-shoe elsewhere".
+McDonough singled out “Tender is The Night”, “The High And The Mighty”, and “Ma, She’s Making Eyes At Me.”